01Objectives

 The products delivered real outcomes, and a high-level narrative was in place.
 But in large health systems, growth depends on aligning multiple stakeholders: clinical, operational, financial, and technical.
 Instead of a unified platform story, different buyers were seeing different versions of the company across asset tracking, lab workflows, and supply chain visibility.

 Each was valid, but none was complete.
-This fragmented perception created friction in enterprise sales, where alignment, not interest, determines deal progression.
+This fragmented perception created friction in enterprise sales, where alignment — not interest — determines deal progression.

-The mandate became clear: Create a unified platform story that accelerates multi-stakeholder alignment, without disrupting existing credibility.
+The mandate became clear: create a unified platform story that accelerates multi-stakeholder alignment, without disrupting existing credibility.

 The organization had strong talent, working products, and real customer proof points.
 The issue was how that value showed up in enterprise conversations.